JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

 ## Setup

-To use the navigation library, add the following dependency to your `commonMain` source set:
+To use the Navigation library, add the following dependency to your `commonMain` source set:

 ```kotlin
 kotlin {